top of page

 Candle Shapes and Styles to Consider

-• Minimalist jars work well for nightstands since they look clean and stay stable.
+• Minimalist jars work well for nightstands.
+They look clean and stay stable.

 • Small sculptural candles like hearts or simple shapes can enhance the room visually without overpowering the scent profile.